Site Director Message

 Hospital: Kootenay Boundary Regional Hospital & Kootenay Lake Hospital

-- A genuine rural medical experience, with training in a regional referral hospital, community hospitals and remote community health centres;
+- A genuine rural medical experience, with training in a regional referral hospital, community hospitals, and remote community health centers;

-- A home family practice clinic in a community where you will be based with 2 preceptors throughout the program, develop a mini practice and follow patients in the community;
+- A home family practice clinic in a community where you will be based with two preceptors throughout the program, develop a mini practice and follow patients in the community;

 - Specialist rotations specifically designed to meet the needs of family physicians;

-- A longitudinal primary obstetrics program that allows you to follow antenatal patients throughout pregnancy and delivery;
+- A block in family practice obstetrics clinic that allows you to follow antenatal patients;

-- Unique learning opportunities include a mountain medicine elective, working in the Shambhala music festival medical tent, and training in managing a medical practice;
+- Unique learning opportunities include a KERPA elective (Road side attendance at high acuity EMS calls), working in the Shambhala music festival medical tent, and training in managing a medical practice;

-- Inter-professional learning environment, with the opportunity to teach medical and pre-med students and to undertake research;
+- The interprofessional learning environment, with the opportunity to teach medical and pre-med students and to undertake research;

 - Quarterly meetings with an academic advisor to ensure learning objectives are being met while still allowing for an individualized and flexible curriculum;